Alaska Diesel Strategy - Alaska Retrofit Projects

 - State Clean Diesel Grant program (30 percent of funding)

 The National Clean Diesel Funding Assistance Program contains the majority of the funding dedicated to deployment of diesel retrofit technologies.
 This funding ($27.6 million for FY08) will be administered by EPA's regional offices.
 Alaska is within EPA’s region 10.
 The federal entity with Region 10 EPA responsible for reviewing projects and allocating federal grant funds is the West Coast Collaborative.
-Visit their website for more information on opportunities to apply for this funding.
+Visit West Coast Collaborative for more information on opportunities to apply for this funding.

 Through the State Clean Diesel Grant Program, funding is available to States to establish State diesel emissions reduction programs.
 Incentives are provided for States to match resources towards these programs.
 ADEC has partnered with Alaska Energy Authority in the application for the state allocation.
 Funding is now final, and ADEC has nearly $200,000 to fund diesel emission reduction projects around the state.
 This is good for Alaska projects as the cost of business in Alaska often reduces competitiveness in national grant opportunities.

 Below are examples of retrofit projects which may be considered for funding:

 - Port and rail equipment

 EPA's Website: Transportation, Air Pollution, and Climate Change